Paul Highton: Playing career

-He signed for the Salford City Reds in 1998 having also played for the Featherstone Rovers, and represented Wales in the 2000 Rugby League World Cup.
+He signed for the Salford City Reds in 1998 having also played for Featherstone Rovers, and represented Wales in the 2000 Rugby League World Cup.

 Post playing

 Highton retired in 2009 and went on to become the clubs Football / Player Welfare Manager.
 Since retiring, Highton has aligned himself to numerous charities taking up both educational, and ambassadorial roles namely The Sporting Chance Clinic, State of Mind and RLCares.
 Highton's involvement with RLCares has recently (2016) seen him take on the Challenge of Cycling 3000 miles from Londons Olympic Stadium to the opening Ceremony of the Rio Olympics in Rio de Janeiro.
 His Epic challenge saw him travel through France, Spain and Portugal before flying over to Recife in Northern Brazil and then cycling the final 1700-miles down the coast to Rio de Janeiro.
 Highton also continues his involvement with rugby league with his weekly commentary, and summarising on the Super League with BBC Radio Manchester.